 Afterglow @ OBERON features playwrights, cabaret performers, and solo artists in a collaborative series curated by Quinn Cox, founder of Provincetown’s annual Afterglow Festival.
 Past performers include Tori Scott, Taja Lindley, Joey Arias, Erin Markey, Johnny Blazes, and Lady Bunny.
 Tickets to Afterglow @ OBERON performances will be available as add-ons to subscription packages—single tickets will go on sale to the general public later this year.
 Additional artists will be announced at a later date.

 This balls-to-the-wall cabaret features the music of Prince, Lady Gaga, Black Sabbath, Nina Simone, and more.

 Witch Camp, featuring Nath Ann Carrera and Amber Martin

 Live @ OBERON

 Live @ OBERON includes an eclectic array of musical artists for exceptional original performances.
 Past performers include STL GLD, Samora Pinderhughes, The Sweetback Sisters, and Billy Dean Thomas.
-Tickets to Live @ OBERON performances will available as add-ons to subscription packages—single tickets will go on sale to the general public later this year.
-2019/20 artists and dates will be announced at a later date.
+Tickets to Live @ OBERON performances will available as add-ons to subscription packages.

 Run AMOC!
 Festival